tableau/extensions-api/README.md

-# Project Frelard
+# Tableau Extensions API
 [![Tableau Supported](https://img.shields.io/badge/Support%20Level-Tableau%20Supported-53bd92.svg)](http://tableau.com)

 ![Image of T-Flex the T-Rex](./assets/tflx.png)

 ## Docs and Example Code
-This repository contains a [wiki](https://github.com/tableau/ProjectFrelard/wiki) which contains developer documentation.
+This repository contains a [wiki](https://github.com/tableau/extensions-api/wiki) which contains developer documentation.
 You are encouraged to use it and also contribute.

-Example code can be found in the folder called [Examples/ReactJs](https://github.com/tableau/ProjectFrelard/tree/master/Examples/ReactJs).
+Example code can be found in the folder called [Examples/ReactJs](https://github.com/tableau/extensions-api/tree/master/Examples/ReactJs).
 Note: running the examples requires you to have [Node.js](http://nodejs.org) installed.

-Use [Issues](https://github.com/tableau/ProjectFrelard/issues) to log any problems or bugs you encounter in the docs or example code.
+Use [Issues](https://github.com/tableau/extensions-api/issues) to log any problems or bugs you encounter in the docs or example code.

 ## API Reference
 After cloning this repository, open docs/index.html in a web browser.
 This will provide an interactive docs site with the full API reference.